realdatadriven/etlx/README.md

 # **DuckDB-Powered Markdown-Driven ETL Framework**

 ## **Overview**
 This project is a high-performance **ETL (Extract, Transform, Load) Framework** powered by **DuckDB**, designed to integrate and process data from diverse sources.
-It uses Markdown as configuration inputs, where **YAML|TOML|JSON metadata** defines data source properties, and **SQL blocks** specify the logic for extraction, transformation, and loading.
+It uses Markdown as configuration inputs (inspired by evidence.dev), where **YAML|TOML|JSON metadata** defines data source properties, and **SQL blocks** specify the logic for extraction, transformation, and loading.

 The framework supports a variety of data sources, including:
 - Relational Databases: **Postgres**, **MySQL**, **SQLite**, **ODBC**.